python/peps/pep-0684-per-interpreter-gil.rst

 make those tasks worth doing anyway:

 * makes multiple-interpreter behavior more reliable
-* has lead to fixes for long-standing runtime bugs that otherwise hadn't been prioritized
+* has led to fixes for long-standing runtime bugs that otherwise hadn't been prioritized
 * has been exposing (and inspiring fixes for) previously unknown runtime bugs
 * has driven cleaner runtime initialization (:pep:`432`, :pep:`587`)